A zero waste Christmas. Is that really possible?

 5. Zero Waste Stocking Fillers

-BUT stocking fillers are a clever way to gift super handy little zero waste products that will cut clutter and waste all year round.
+But stocking fillers can be a clever way to gift super handy little zero waste Christmas gifts that will actually cut clutter and waste all year round.

 Here are a few to get started :